Arizona’s Pool League

 You can play on more than one night but you cannot have any

-Each team is required to pay a $25 team entry fee at the start
+– Each player is required to pay a $10 player entry fee at the

 20. YOU MAY NOT CHANGE TEAMS